awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 + [Configuring with AWS CloudFormation](#custom-setup-sqlserver.cf) \(recommended\)
 + [Configuring manually](#custom-setup-sqlserver.manual)

-If your account is part of an AWS organization, make sure that the permissions required by the instance profile role aren’t restricted by service control policies \(SCPs\)\.
+If your account is part of an AWS Organization, make sure that the permissions required by the instance profile role aren’t restricted by service control policies \(SCPs\)\.

 The following networking configurations are designed to work best with DB instances that aren't publicly accessible\.
 That is, you can’t connect directly to the DB instance from outside the VPC\.